OlegWock/react-local-toast/README.md

 };
 ```

-Local toast uses refs to calculate position of component, so in case you want to use toasts with functional components – make sure they are wrapped in `React.forwardRef`.
+Local toast uses refs to get position of component, so in case you want to use toasts with functional components – make sure they are wrapped in `React.forwardRef`.

 And final piece!
 Update your component to actually produce local toasts: